Computer Selection Guide

 Please note: This page is provided to aid traders when it comes time to trade live.
 SharkIndicators does not provide any additional information or support for computer hardware other than this page.

 This guide categorizes NinjaTrader™ users into High CPU impact or Low CPU impact usage.
 Understanding your Workspace's CPU impact rating will help you select the appropriate computer hardware that fits your trading style for those extremely high volume and fast moving high volatility days in the market.

-NinjaTrader™ (NT) is now multi-threaded and utilizes video card hardware acceleration to render charts and all of its UI.
+NinjaTrader™ (NT) is now multi-threaded to full advantage of modern CPUs, and utilizes video card hardware acceleration to render charts and all of its UI.
 NT benefits the most from processor GHz speed.
-Having more CPU cores will also help NT depending on your trading style’s impact.
+Having more CPU cores will also help NT depending on your trading style's impact as explained below.

 Trading Style and Indicator Impacts

 Are you a High Impact or Low Impact user?

 In the context of computer hardware, trading style refers to the indicators your trading style uses and the number of charts and instruments your Workspaces typically have.

 Examples of high impact indicators include; order-flow, volume profile, volume footprint, any type of Bid/Ask volume analysis indicators, and fibonacci/support-resistance confluence zone type indicators.
 The Bid/Ask volume type of indicators are performing calculations on each incoming tick, and confluence zone indicators are analyzing large numbers of data points.
 With the increasing volatility and trade volume in the markets, the impact will only increase.